quentin-mace/howManyWounds/readme.md

     - [x] Change the calculation to output number of hits + number of kills
     - [x] Fix bug
 - [x] Borner valeurs
-- [ ] Clear values on unchecking
+- [x] Clear values on unchecking
-- [ ] Using BS API to import weapon profiles/target profiles
+- [ ] Using BS data to import weapon profiles/target profiles